api3dao/old-api3-docs/docs/airnode/v0.2/reference/packages/airnode-abi.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,4]" />

-The Airnode-ABI package a unique way to encode and decode parameters for use with Airnode.
+The airnode-abi package a unique way to encode and decode parameters for use with Airnode.
 Parameters are provided with encoding types, names and values.
 The types are shortened and grouped with a version as the "header".
 The name/value pairs are then grouped and encoded as the rest of the body.